-The performance objectives of the Corporation for 2021 were as follows:
+The performance objectives of the Corporation for 2022 were as follows:

 Corporate Key Performance Indicators Definition Target Weight (%) Consolidated Net Income (\$M) (1) Net income after net movements in regulatory balances per the Corporation's financial statements adjusted for COVID-19.
-30% Cash Flow Management (\$M) (2) The amount of short and long-term indebtedness under existing or new facilities, as measured at December 31, 2021 \$469.0 10% In-Service Assets (\$M) (3) An In-Service Asset is defined in accordance with the OEB- approved definition of the asset being "used or useful" under IFRS net of capital contributions. \$420.8 10% Outage Frequency - Defective Equipment Only Average number of interruptions per customer in a given year caused by defective equipment 0.50 10% Outage Duration - Defective Equipment Only Average duration of interruptions (in minutes) per customer in a given year caused by defective equipment 26.47 10% Total Recordable Injury Frequency Rate Recordable Injury Frequency Rate as per Canadian Electricity Association (CEA) Standard 1.15 10% New Services Connected on Time Percentage of connections for new low-voltage (<750 volts) service requests completed within five business days from the day on which all applicable service conditions are satisfied, or at such later date as agreed to by the customer 98% 5% Estimated Time of Restoration (ETOR) Composite percentage of outage events with an accurate ETOR populated within 1 hour of event creation 75% 5% First Contact Resolution Percentage of telephone and email enquiries resolved in one contact, within a 21-day time period 86% 5% Employee Engagement Average number of engagement sessions attended per employee per year 7.0 5%
+25% In-Service Assets (\$M) (2) Total value of the fully allocated costs to construct assets available for use in a given year (as per IFRS and OEB-approved definitions), net of capital contributions and pre-approved program exclusions 10% Outage Frequency - Defective Equipment Only Average number of interruptions per customer in a given year caused by defective equipment 10% Outage Duration - Defective Equipment Only Average duration of interruptions (in minutes) per customer in a given year caused by defective equipment 26.47 10% Total Recordable Injury Frequency Rate Recordable Injury Frequency Rate as per Canadian Electricity Association (CEA) Standard 1.10 10% New Services Connected on Time Percentage of connections for new low-voltage (<750 volts) service requests completed within five business days from the day on which all applicable service conditions are satisfied, or at such later date as agreed to by the customer 98% 5% Estimated Time of Restoration (ETOR) Composite percentage of outage events with an accurate ETOR populated within 1 hour of event creation 85% 5% First Contact Resolution Percentage of telephone and email enquiries resolved in one contact, within a 21-day time period 86% 5% Employee Engagement Average number of engagement sessions attended per employee per year 7.5 5% Cash Flow Management (\$M) (3) The amount of short and long-term indebtedness under existing or new facilities, as measured at December 31, 2022. \$532.0 5% Building Emissions Reduction (tons of Carbon Dioxide equivalent) Measures the reduction of emissions from Toronto Hydro occupied work centres.
+2,213.6 5% Fleet Electrification Percentage of fleet (driving vehicles) that is either electric vehicle or hybrid.
+5% 5%